Raven Oak: Music career

 While Oak continued writing novels throughout college, she began her university studies as a music composition and theory major, her primary instrument is the piano.
 A piano player since the age of five, she was gifted with the ability to play by ear.
 Her ability to learn instruments quickly gained her the spot of 1st chair in her middle school's top band just two months after joining the beginning band.
 She was also named 1st chair in the All-Region Honor Band.

 She found the University of North Texas music program stiffing as she did not fit into its jazz or opera style.
-In 2001, she changed majors to CECS and released her first CD, "Walls, Boxes, & Jars."
+In 2001, she changed majors to CECS and released her first CD, Walls, Boxes, & Jars.
 The CD's sales donated to RAINN, the Rape, Abuse, and Incest National Network.
 RAINN, founded by musician Tori Amos, is America's only national hotline for rape and abuse.
-Through her lengthy support and advocacy of RAINN, Oak is listed as a corporate partner of the non-profit organization.
+Through her lengthy support and advocacy of RAINN, Oak was listed as a corporate partner of the non-profit organization.

 Of Oak's music, Score!
 Music says: "Perfectly stunning musical compositions that, though they lack vocals, do not lack in emotional impact; it’s as though one can venture inside Oak’s being through her beautiful piano work.
 Think Tori Amos unplugged and without lyrics."
 Splendid Magazine says, "...Oak transcends the damning excesses of the Lilith Fair ghetto...if it's the job of a musician to tell stories through her instruments, Raven Oak does her job exceedingly well."

 Her music career is currently on hiatus with an unknown release date for her second album, titled "Fight or Flight."